bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

     Xmodmap xmodmap_desktop
 or
     setxkbmap enD
-(The latter command requires copying of the enD/enT files to /usr/share/X11/xkb/symbols.)
+(The latter command requires copying of the enD/enT files to /usr/share/X11/xkb/symbols.
+Note that as of the time of writing - 2019-11-10 - it seems that xkb cannot work of a local directory.)

-This moves the layout from
+The above commands change the layout from
     caps
     SHIFT
     ctrl FN windows Alt SPACE AltGr ctrl